Low End PC Performance Guide: Tomb Raider

-The newest game from the Tomb Raider franchise – the 10th in the franchise, a reboot telling how Lara Croft became Tomb Raider and doesn’t carry any of the storyline from the previous games.
+The newest game from the Tomb Raider franchise – the 10th in the franchise, a reboot telling how Lara Croft became Tomb Raider and doesn’t carry any of the storylines from the previous games.
 This is the fourth Tomb Raider game developed by Crystal Dynamics, and they used a heavily modified and updated Crystal engine, the engine they used in Tomb Raider Underworld and Guardian of Light.
-As a result, the game now supports DX11 features like hardware tessellation, super-sample anti-aliasing, and the new TressFX developed by AMD – a hair physics effects rendering a realistic hair animation.
+As a result, the game now supports DX11 features like hardware tessellation, super-sample anti-aliasing, and the new TressFX developed by AMD – a hair physics effect rendering a realistic hair animation.

 We’re gonna take a look at how this game will perform on low-end systems and possible ways how to improve its performance.

 |Processor||Intel Celeron G550 2.6 GHz Dual-core||Dual core CPU: AMD Athlon64 X2 2.1 Ghz (4050+), Intel Core2 Duo 1.86 Ghz (E6300)|

 |Memory||4GB DDR3 1600MHz||2 GB|

 |Video Card||AMD Radeon HD 7750 1GB DDR5 nVidia GeForce 9600GT 512MB DDR3||DirectX 9 graphics card with 512Mb Video RAM, AMD Radeon HD 2600 XT, nVidia 8600|

 |Driver / Patch version||AMD Catalyst 13.2 Beta 7 nVidia Forceware 314.07||1.0.722.3 Survival Edition|

 |Operating System / DirectX||Windows 8 64-bit, Windows 7 SP1 64-bit / DX 11||Windows XP Service Pack 3, Windows Vista, Windows 7, Windows 8 (32bit/64bit)|